IBM/ibm-streams-with-ml-model/README.md

 ![add-filter-target](doc/source/images/add-filter-target.png)

-#### Notice error indicators

-As you've probably already noticed, red error indicators tell you when required settings are missing.
-For example, we've seen settings that were required.
-You will also see that some operators require a source and/or target connection.

-When an operator has a red spot on it, you can hover over it to see what the erros are.

 #### Add a Code operator

 * From the `Processing and Analytics` list, select and drag the `Code` operator onto the canvas